 What Ohtani Proved

-Shohei Ohtani recorded 42 wins as a pitcher and 48 home runs as a batter during his 5 NPB seasons (2013-2017), proving two-way viability in modern baseball.
+Shohei Ohtani recorded 42 wins as a pitcher and 48 home runs as a batter during his 5 NPB seasons (2013-2017), proving two-way viability in professional baseball.
 In 2016, he achieved 10 wins and 22 home runs with a .322 average - NPB's first 10-win/20-homer season.
 Nippon-Ham manager Hideki Kuriyama persisted with Ohtani's two-way usage, overturning baseball convention.
 Since Ohtani's MLB departure, sporadic two-way attempts have emerged in NPB, but none have matched his success.

 Institutional Barriers to Two-Way Players